fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ## Week 16
 ### 6: Last questions/comments and course wrap up
-- No new readings!

 {% include alert.html class='danger' title='Final Answers' text="
 Maybe you've wanted answers in this course.
 Today, you get to make them.
-For our last brief discussion (amongst other things on the agenda for our FINAL MEETING) **the Final Jeopardy category is Historiography.** What's your answer?
+For your FINAL POST and our final brief discussion (amongst other things on the agenda for our FINAL MEETING) **the Final Jeopardy category is Historiography.** What's your answer?
 We'll see if we can come up with the correct question in class, so don't put it in your post!
 "%}